-More and more people are choosing to grow their own vegetables, rather than purchasing them from the store.
-But growing your own veggies requires a bit of planning and preparation if you want to get the best harvest.
-Here are 10 key essentials for a healthy and delicious garden.
-Grow your own Vegetables!
+More and more people are choosing to grow vegetables in their vegetable gardens rather than purchasing them from the store.
+But growing your vegetables requires some vegetable garden planning and preparation.

-You need a minimum of 6 hours of sun a day, preferably North facing, without obstructions that may cast shadows.
+You need an area with at least 6 hours of sun a day, preferably North facing.
+Moreover, there should not be obstructions that may cast shadows.
 So before starting your Vegetable Garden and your garden bed preparation, ensure enough sunlight.

 As mentioned previously, Crop spacing is very important.
 Just as important as spacing is the shape in which you plant your vegetables.
-Planting in triangles allows for 10-14 percent more plants in each bed.
+Planting in triangles allows for 10-14% more plants in each bed.
 Be sure to keep this fact in mind when doing your vegetable garden bed preparation.
-Always consider what the full size of the plants will be when fully established to prevent over- crowding though, or some plants won’t reach their full size or yield and will become more vulnerable to diseases and insect attacks.
+Always consider what the full size of the plants will be when fully established.
+This is important to prevent overcrowding.
+When overcrowded, some plants won’t reach their full size or yield and they will become more vulnerable to diseases and insect attacks.

 The combination of Marigolds and raised planters keep unwelcome visitors away from your crops.

-Companion planting has been around for thousands of years, dating back to traditional gardening methods found in ancient Asia.
+Companion planting has been around for thousands of years.
+It dates back to traditional gardening methods found in ancient Asia.
 Companion plants are plants that are mutually beneficial to one another, providing protection or improving the growth of certain vegetables.
-For example, herbs such as parsley, basil, garlic, chives and coriander repel insects to prevent a dreaded bug infestation.
+For example, herbs such as parsley, basil, garlic, chives, and coriander repel insects to prevent a dreaded bug infestation.
 A more detailed list of companion plants can be found on www.organicgardening.com.

-Add a few weeks to each end of the growing season by keeping the air around your plants warm, even in cold weather, with the assistance of mulches, cloches, row covers or cold frames.
-Best practice includes putting your winter garden in a spot that will receive lots of sun, using windbreaks when possible and applying deep mulches under row covers to extend the harvest of your vegetables.
+Add a few weeks to each end of the growing season by keeping the air around your plants warm.
+You can achieve this, even in cold weather, with the assistance of mulches, cloches, row covers, or cold frames.
+Best practice includes putting your winter garden in a spot that will receive lots of sunshine.
+Furthermore, make use of windbreaks when possible and apply deep mulches under row covers to extend the harvest of your vegetables.

 This will enable you to grow more than one crop in a space during a growing season, enabling the harvest of 3 or 4 crops from a single area.
 Read more about getting the most from your succession planting when growing your own veggies, here.

 Is it possible to make homemade organic pesticides?
 Of course, it is!
-To make your own organic pest control mixture, mix 2 crushed garlic cloves, 1 crushed red chilli, 1 tablespoon of cooking oil and 1 teaspoon of dishwashing liquid to 1 litre of water, and spray onto infected plants as needed.
+To make your own organic pest control solution, you simply need to mix a few household ingredients.
+Mix the following and spray onto infected plants as needed.
 Refrigerate the mixture and keep it for up to a week.

 Growing your own veggies vertically is a smart solution for those with limited outdoor space.
-Numerous vegetables, including tomatoes, peas, cucumbers, pole beans, gourds, melons, squashes and pumpkins, can be grown vertically which has the added benefit of keeping the fruits off the soil, preventing rotting and infection from pests.
-A strong trellis or other suitable framework can be easily customised to fit nearly any area.
-Have a look at our Food Gardens page on Pinterest for more inspiration.
+Numerous vegetables, including tomatoes, peas, cucumbers, pole beans, gourds, melons, squashes, and pumpkins, can be grown vertically.
+This has the added benefit of keeping the fruits off the soil, preventing rotting and infection from pests.
+A strong trellis or another suitable framework can be easily customised to fit nearly any area.

 Starting a Vegetable Garden and growing vegetables can be fun and rewarding.
-You get to spend time with nature and your family, soak up some Vitamin D, and the reward for all your hard work is not only a beautiful vegetable garden, but some delicious, home-grown meals as well.
+You get to spend time with nature and your family, soak up some Vitamin D, and the reward for all your hard work is not only a beautiful vegetable garden but some delicious, home-grown meals as well.